Friday, May 4, 2007

 The conversion

-My dad's Jewish, and my mother is not, so according to Jewish law I was not considered Jewish.
-My father became religious when he abducted me, a smart move as the tight-knit Orthodox community was a great way to hide me, and he knew it.
 I was converted to Judaism within a year after we arrived in NYC.
-My father told some people that my mother was dead, and told others that she didn't want me or was mentally ill.
+My father told some people that my mother was dead, that she didn't want me, or was mentally ill.
 There was always another story, depending on where we were and what would sound best.

-The tight-knit Jewish community, especially back in the 70's, was not informed about abduction and most didn't think to question my father's claims.
-Since he wanted to raise me Jewish, they agreed to convert me to Judaism.
-I needed to go through a conversion process to be a Jew.
-This requires immersion in a ritual pool, called a "mikvah" in Hebrew, which is a small pool made of stone and filled with rainwater.
-For Jews this is a process of renewal or purification, a sort of rebirth for someone who is converting.
-So I was going to be born again into the Jewish faith, and leave the past behind.
+The tight-knit Jewish community, especially back in the 70's, was not informed about parental child abduction and most didn't think to question my father's claims.
+Since he wanted to raise me as a Jew, they agreed to convert me to Judaism.
+I needed to go through a special conversion process to be a Jew.
+This required immersion in a ritual pool, called a "mikvah" in Hebrew, a small pool made of stone and filled with rainwater.
+In the Jewish tradition this is considered a process of renewal or purification, a form of rebirth for the person who is converting.
+I was going to be born again into the Jewish faith, and leave the past, my mother and my Norwegian roots, behind.

-I have strong sensory memories of it.
-The concrete memories are of walking the stone steps into a deep pool with my father, and getting dunked under water 3 times.
-There were men there, I suppose they were the rabbis who had converted me, watching above.
-There was an air of mystery, the aromas of a room that smelled of old water, and of a feeling of vulnerability.
-It was a strange feeling to be in the dark water, in the stone pool in a synagogue building in Brooklyn, and to be so little and be doing something that felt so BIG, so huge.
-I was given a new name, Sarah Zissel, and I felt like I surely must be a different person when I walked out of the mikvah that day.
-It was a really freaky experience for a little kid.
+I have strong sensory memories of the mikvah.
+The physical memories are of walking the stone steps into a deep, cold pool with my father, and then getting unceremoniously dunked under the water 3 times in succession.
+There were strange men there, I am sure they were the rabbis who were supervising the conversion, watching from what felt like very high above me.
+There was an air of mystery, while the room smelled of sour water, and the feeling was one of vulnerability.
+It felt wrong to be in the dark water in a stone pool on the top floor of a synagogue somewhere in Brooklyn; to be so little and be doing something that felt so BIG, so huge.
+I was given a new name that day, Sarah Zissel, and I was told that I was a different person when I walked out of the mikvah that day.
+The implication was that I was a better person somehow, though it was not expressly said.
+Clearly, the old me was not good enough, and I was supposed to be happy that I had been admitted into the fold despite the fact that my mother was not Jewish.
+It was supposed to be a joyous day, my first day with a new identity.